 STATUS: Buff-cheeked gibbons are listed as Endangered by the International Union for Conservation of Nature (IUCN).
 Their numbers have decreased by more than about 50% over the past 45 years mainly due to habitat loss and hunting.
 Natural predators include raptors and pythons.
 The L.A.
 Zoo’s buff-cheeked gibbons are part of a Species Survival Plan breeding program.

 HABITAT: Living in Southeast Asia (Cambodia, Vietnam, and Laos), buff-cheeked gibbons prefer tall evergreen and semi-evergreen tropical forests, however they may also inhabit nearby mixed bamboo, riverine, woodland, and gallery forests.
-They usually live at altitudes of about 1,300-5,000 ft.

 DIET: Buff-cheeked gibbons are omnivorous.
 They prefer to eat sweet fruits, but they also feed on leaves, insects, and bird eggs.